CodeChain-io/foundry/ibc.ts/README.md

 ## Before start

+1. Prepare the node version 12, yarn and rust development environment.
 1. Please run `yarn install`.
 It will install dependencies.
 2. Please run `cp .env.default .env`

-## How to run chains
+## Running an IBC scenario

+1. Run two foundry chains using `yarn run runChains`.
+Since they will use 13485, 13486, 18080 and 18081 port, please make sure the ports are available.
+1. When a "Chains are running!" is printed, run relayer and scenario script.
-Run `yarn run runChains`
+   1. Run a relayer using `yarn run relayer`.

-## How to run a scenario

-Run `yarn run scenario`.
-It will create light clients, a connection, and a channel.
+   1. Run a scenario script using `yarn run scenario`.
-Finally, it will send a packet.
+1. Create light clients connection, and channel in the scenario script.
+The scenario script has an interactive user interface for you.
+1. Send a packet using the scenario script.

 ## Print debug log